haileyjoren/haileyjoren.github.io/_pages/about.md

 ## Education

-Harvard College:, B.A. in Computer Science, 2019
+Harvard College: B.A. in Computer Science, 2019

 UC San Diego: PhD in Computer Science and Engineering, 2021-present